codemotionapps/react-native-webview-alternative/README.md

 ### `scrollEnabled`

-When set `false` disables scrolling and pinch to zoom.
+When set to `false` disables scrolling and pinch to zoom.
 Make sure to add `maximum-scale` to your viewport meta tag in order to prevent automatic scaling when focusing an input with a small font size on iOS.

 |Type|Required|Default value|
 |----|--------|-------------|